epublication/epublication-api/README.md

 > [!IMPORTANT]
 > If you are unfamiliar with the portal, we recommend that you read the brief [introduction](https://github.com/epublication/overview) to ePublication, regardless of your intention to use the APIs.
+# Getting started
+In this guide, we'll walk you through the basics of using the ePublication API.

 # The Announcement API
 > [!TIP]
 > Who might be interessted in this API?